Monadical Job Application Process

 > Total: 1-2 Weeks

 The purpose of this test is to screen applicants for basic programming ability (at a level slightly harder than FizzBuzz).
-The quiz is untimed, but usually takes ~45min.
-Non-engineering applicants, senior applicants, or applicants who were referred by a friend can skip this step.
+The quiz is untimed, but usually takes less than 30min.

 This is a non-technical interview where we discuss work experience, background, career goals, and the Monadical work environment.